dubeysanskar/Mindports/README.md

-Absolutely!
-Here's the final version of your README.md for Mindports, ready to be copied and pasted directly into your project:

-markdown
 # 🧠 Mindports – Your Personalized Knowledge Intelligence Hub

 Mindports is a context-aware digital memory vault that transforms scattered content into personalized knowledge using intelligent AI modules.
 It helps you capture, process, and recall web content, videos, documents, and media—just like your second brain.